QUILT FABRIC - PRE-WASH OR NOT TO PRE-WASH, THAT IS THE QUESTION!

-I prefer to prewash my fabric to prevent shrinkage problem and to remove sizing and other chemicals that are added to the fabric.
+I prefer to pre-wash my fabric to prevent shrinkage problems and to remove sizing and other chemicals that are added to the fabric.

 But fraying is a common problem during washing.

 Watch this video and read the article to see how to prevent excessive fraying.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate

 Zigzag stitch or serge the cut edges of the fabric.
 This is a little time consuming but it is worth the effort.

 Clip a little triangle piece from each corner of the fabric.
 The corner clipping method still will have some fraying but the fraying is very minimal.